Who Profits From Migrant Detention in the US?

 It’s no secret that private, for-profit prison corporations have accumulated substantial wealth from the U.S. criminal justice system.
 But another, relatively unknown, aspect of their reach is their role in immigration detention in the U.S.

-The Department of Homeland Security (DHS) operates the largest immigration detention system in the world, according to report from the National Immigrant Justice Center.
+The Department of Homeland Security (DHS) operates the largest immigration detention system in the world, according to a report from the National Immigrant Justice Center.
 Additionally, the federal government spends more on immigration enforcement than on any other federal enforcement agency in the country.

 A report that investigated four immigrant detention centers in 2018 was released earlier this year from the DHS inspector general.
 The report described “egregious” conditions at these facilities last year, but the situation at the U.S.-Mexico border is still getting worse.